 Appendix 1 attaches a detailed action plan that updates on progress by the end of Year 1 (Nov.
 2019).
-The remainder of this covering committee report summarises, under each of these headings, key achievements over the year and work underway.
+The remainder of this covering committee report summarises,

 Table 2: Summary of Year 1 Progress (Dec 2018-Nov 2019)

 Priority 1: Increase the supply and choice of good quality homes that local people can afford